janligudzinski/janligudzinski.github.io/content/blog/2-nasty-system-2/index.md

 ```

 Also, I think this is probably the first time we see any Rust in this series despite the system's most important piece being built in it.
-Anyway, after I established that the API would start up correctly, I took everything but the DB down for a while, copied over the dump from the old one, re-ran the deploy pipeline, and we've done it.
+Anyway, after I established that the API would start up correctly, I took everything but the DB down for a while, copied over the dump from the old one (embarrassing: took me a while to understand that Datagrip exports pg_dump files with a bunch of statements at the start that Postgres doesn't understand but you can safely cut out), re-ran the deploy pipeline, and we've done it.
 We've restored the system to its previous state (thank fuck we're a small business with few users), my usual login and password remembered in the browser worked right away, and I think in coming posts we'll be free to focus on uncluttering the code itself.

 ### More fuckups